-5The Horizontal Merger Guidelines of the US Department of Justice and FTC define maverick firms as "firms that have a greater economic incentive to deviate from the terms of coordination than do most of their rivals," see www.usdoj.gov/atr/public/guidelines/horiz_book/hmg1.html.
-In practice, antitrust agencies identify industry mavericks according to various characteristics, including their past behavior in the industry (see e.g., Federal Trade Commission, v.
-Arch Coal Inc., 329 F. Supp.
-2d 109, 146 (2004)).
+4 The Horizontal Merger Guidelines of the U.S. Department of Justice and Federal Trade Commission (FTC) define maverick firms as "firms that have a greater economic incentive to deviate from the terms of coordination than do most of their rivals"; see DoJ (1997).
 For an excellent discussion of the role that the concept of maverick firms plays in the analysis of coordinated competitive effects, see Baker (2002).

-6Firm i has an indirect stake in firm r if it either has a stake in a firm that has a stake in firm r, or if it has a stake in a firm that has a stake in a firm that has a stake in a firm that has a stake in firm r, and so on.
+5 Firm i has an indirect stake in firm r if it either has a stake in a firm that has a stake in firm r, or has a stake in a firm that has a stake in a firm that has a stake in firm r, and so on.

-7See also Bresnahan and Salop (1986) and Kwoka (1992) for a related analysis of static models of horizontal joint ventures.
-Alley (1997) and Parker and Röller (1997) provide empirical evidence on the effect of PCO on collusion.
-Alley (1997) finds that failure to account for PCO leads to misleading estimates of the price-cost margins in the Japanese and U.S. automobile industries.
-Parker and Röller (1997) find that cellular telephone companies in the U.S. tend to collude more in one market if they have a joint venture in another market.
+6 See also Bresnahan and Salop (1986) and Kwoka (1992) for a related analysis of static models of horizontal joint ventures.
+Alley (1997) and Parker and Röller (1997) provide empirical evidence on the competitive effect of PCO. © RAND 2006.